droppo/colorer/README.md

 # Colorer

-**Colorer** is a simple command line utility useful to add color to commands that do not have it by default.
+**Colorer** is a simple text parsing command line utility that provides color to commands that do not have it by default.
 It works with Linux as well as MacOS.

 ## Commands

 Not all commands are supported yet.
-If you implement a parser for a command or find an error please submit a merge request :).
+If you implement a parser for a command or find an error please submit a pull request :).

 Supported commands:
 - `df`